EmbeddedTn/CarDBoard/README.md

 Car Dashboard with speed indicator, street sign and speed limit display.
 Future idea -> parking sensors

+## TODO:
+  - add informative function comments to the header files
+  - contol that the code is using the smallest data types to optimize memory

 ### Libraries
 - LVGL
 - TinyGPS++